traefik/traefik/docs/configuration/commons.md

 # path is the full system path to the plugin binary that implements the gRPC plugin interface
 path = "/full/path/to/plugin/binary"

 # type is the kind of plugin.
-Valid options are "grpc", "netrpc" and "go", whre "go" is the natively compiled binary (not currently supported just yet)
+Valid options are "grpc", "netrpc" and "go", where "go" is the natively compiled binary (not currently supported just yet)
 type = "grpc"

 # order is the place when the plugin should be executed.
 Valid options are "before", "after" and "around".  "go" plugin types always use "around" regardless of this setting